jamesallardice/front-end-build/README.md

-Full Frontal
+Front End Build
 ============

 A full front-end build suite to help prepare your assets for the web by reducing file sizes and improving confidence in your code.
 Features include JavaScript, CSS and HTML minification and validation.

-Full Frontal is for you if you want a quick and easy way to decrease the loading times of your web pages.
+Front End Build is for you if you want a quick and easy way to decrease the loading times of your web pages.
 It is designed as a basic, all-encompasing build tool to get you up and running in as little time as possible.
 It has been developed with a specific web app in mind, so it may not be exactly what you're looking for, but it should be easy enough to modify to suit your needs.

 ## Installation